 - No foreign transaction fees

 Cardholders earn 2 miles per dollar on every purchase, every day.
-Plus, earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+Plus, enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 The card also offers a variety of travel and purchase protections, including auto rental collision damage waiver, travel accident insurance, 24-hour travel assistance services, extended warranty and more.